MCG-NKU/CVPR_Template/README.md

 %\documentclass[final]{cvpr}
 ```

-For an online preview, please refer to the overleaf project: https://www.overleaf.com/read/zygbpnbccrmr If you find any bug or have any further suggestions, please contact Ming-Ming Cheng by email cmm_spam@nankai.edu.cn.
+For an online preview, please refer to the overleaf project: https://www.overleaf.com/read/zygbpnbccrmr If you find any bug or have any further suggestions, please contact Ming-Ming Cheng by email cmm_spam@nankai.edu.cn or leave an issue on https://github.com/MCG-NKU/CVPR_Template

 # Acknowledge
 This template is modified from the the old cvpr template files contributed by Paolo.Ienne@di.epfl.ch and awf@acm.org.